xianchaoxiu/DRNN/README.md

 ![alt text](./figure.png)

-### How to use it?
+### Quick run

-Directly run python file to train models using dataset of ship.
+Directly run python file to train models using the dataset of ship.

 ### Citation